-Gone were those days where the CPU coolers were only about taming down the temperatures of a gaming rig.
+Gone were those days when the CPU coolers were only about taming down the temperatures of a gaming rig.
 Nowadays, most gamers aren’t only satisfied with optimum cooling performance.
 After testing over 167 CPU Coolers, I shortlisted the best ones.
 Among them, the ASUS ROG Ryujin 360 for overclocking and NZXT Kraken Z63 are considered the overall best CPU Cooler with Screens.

 Best CPU Cooler with Screens Reviewed